CReST: A Class-Rebalancing Self-Training Framework for Imbalanced Semi-Supervised Learning: Experiments

 We also observe that our model works particularly well and achieves 11.8\% and 6.1\% accuracy gain for imbalance ratio $\gamma\,{=}\,100$ with $10\%$ and $30\%$ labeled data, respectively.
 We hypothesize the reason is that our model finds more correctly pseudo-labeled samples to augment the labeled set when the imbalance ratio is moderate.
 However, when imbalance ratio is very high, \eg, $\gamma\,{=}\,200$, our model's capability is constrained by insufficient number of training samples from minority classes.

 \paragraph{Comparison with baselines.} We further report the performance of other SSL baselines in Table~\ref{tab:cifar-other-baselines}.
 For fair comparison, all algorithms are trained for $6\,{\times}\,2^{16}$ steps.
-For CReST and CReST+ on a FixMatch base, we report the performance of its 6-\textit{th} generation.
-For our method on a MixMatch base, the results of its 3-\textit{rd} generation are reported.
+This leads to 6 generations for CReST and CReST+ on a FixMatch base with $2^{16}$ steps each generation, and 3 generations for CReST and CReST+ on a MixMatch base with $2^{17}$ steps each generation.
+Other models that do not use self-training are trained for a single generation with $6\,{\times}\,2^{16}$ steps.

 We first directly evaluate several classic SSL methods on class-imbalanced datasets, including Pseudo-Labeling~\cite{pseudolabeling}, Mean Teacher~\cite{meanteacher}, MixMatch~\cite{mixmatch} and FixMatch~\cite{fixmatch}.
 All the SSL baselines suffer from low accuracy due to imbalanced data, and the accuracy drop becomes more pronounced with increasing imbalance ratio.
 On MixMatch, the improvement provided by CReST is modest mainly due to the schedule constraint.
 Providing more generation budget, the results of MixMatch with CReST can be further improved.
 Among these algorithms, FixMatch achieves the best performance, so we take it as the baseline for various rebalancing methods.